 Some mutations in the HBB gene prevent the production of any beta-globin.
 The absence of beta-globin is referred to as beta-zero (β0) thalassemia.
 Other HBB gene mutations allow some beta-globin to be produced but in reduced amounts.
 A reduced amount of beta-globin is called beta-plus (β+) thalassemia.
 Having either β0 or β+ thalassemia does not necessarily predict disease severity, however; people with both types have been diagnosed with thalassemia major and thalassemia intermedia.

-A lack of beta-globin leads to a reduced amount of functional hemoglobin.
+A shortage of beta-globin hinders the formation of functional hemoglobin.
 Without sufficient hemoglobin, red blood cells do not develop normally, causing a shortage of mature red blood cells.
 The low number of mature red blood cells leads to anemia and other associated health problems in people with beta thalassemia.

-Thalassemia major and thalassemia intermedia are inherited in an autosomal recessive pattern, which means both copies of the HBB gene in each cell have mutations.
-The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.
+Thalassemia major and thalassemia intermedia are inherited in an autosomal recessive pattern, which means both copies of the HBB gene in each cell have variants.
+The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the condition.
 Sometimes, however, people with only one HBB gene mutation in each cell develop mild anemia.
 These mildly affected people are said to have thalassemia minor.

-In a small percentage of families, the HBB gene mutation is inherited in an autosomal dominant manner.
+In a small percentage of families, the HBB gene variant is inherited in an autosomal dominant manner.
 In these cases, one copy of the altered gene in each cell is sufficient to cause the signs and symptoms of beta thalassemia.

 Other Names for This Condition